ayush08m/Weather-App/README.md

 Unlimited usage

-Perfect for learning & production apps
+Perfect for learning, personal projects, and even production

-This project supports either API, but defaults to Open-Meteo to avoid billing issues.
+This project is configured to use Open-Meteo by default to avoid billing issues.

 🛠 Tech Stack